MohaoLi/INFO6205-336/README.md

 (1)Mohao Li 001838229
 (2)Jiahua Li 001886557
 Problem Description:
-Given a list of cities, the departure city and the destination city have been fixed.
-The distances between each pair of cities are given. what is the shortest possible route that visits each city.
+Given a list of cities and the distances between each pair of cities,what is the shortest possible route to visit each city.